A step-by-step employee experience framework to design a consumer-grade employee experience

 Building your employee experience is similar to how marketers build customer experiences.
 Therefore to design a great EX, it all starts with understanding your employees.

-The understanding stage includes a set of practices to create a shared understanding of who your employees are, what they want and need, and how they perceive the interactions they’re having with your company today.
+This stage includes a set of practices to create a shared understanding of who your employees are, what they want and need, and how they perceive the interactions they’re having with your company today.
 It’s the thing that replaces management biases, everyone’s preconceived notions and best guesses about employees with real, actionable insights about employees.

 WHAT YOU NEED TO DO